Sheffield weather forecast: Heavy rain hits Sheffield but this is when it will stop

-The weather is set to be mostly dull today, as forecasters predict cloud and rain throughout the day.
+The weather is set to be dull today, as forecasters predict rain throughout the day.

 What will the weather be like this morning in Sheffield?

-This morning is set to see heavy rain throughout the morning.
-The temperature will climb during the morning, reaching 6C by 12pm.
+This morning will see rain throughout the morning.
+The temperature will reach 8C by 12pm.

 What will the weather be like this afternoon in Sheffield?